Esri/calcite-app-components/src/components/calcite-action/readme.md

 # calcite-action

-The `calcite-action` component is an action item (such as Tip, Legend, Home etc.), typically housed in [calcite-action-bar](../calcite-action-bar) or [calcite-action-pad](../calcite-action-pad) in the form of a clickable icon with a text description option.
+The `calcite-action` component lives in either a `calcite-action-bar` or `calcite-action-pad`.
+Actions look like an icon with a text description option of the component that will be revealed when clicked or selected (such as a Tip, Legend, Home, etc.).

 <!-- Auto Generated Below -->